Architecture of Angola: Churches in Angola

 The province of Cabinda has some of the strongest religious beliefs in Angola.
 Within the province, there is the old episcopal cathedral of the 16th century.
 Additionally, this is where the Church of the Lang Dana (21st century), the Church of the World's Queen, the Church of the Unsullied Conception, the Chapel of Choa, the Church of Mbomka, and the Church of St. Anthony can be found.
 The Church of St. Tiago is on the hilltop that controls the village of Randana.
 Gothic revival plans classified this church by colonial rule as "property of the public interest”.

 In the northern province of Kwanza, North Kwanza is the location of the Virgin of Victory church.
 In several such churches and chapels, the viaduct leads to the other church, which is rock-solid and tiled.
 It is rich in ornaments and has a famous reputation and a good image.
 The latter supported by powerful buttresses and spectacular bell towers from 1938 and still stand even today.
 Angola's first governor was buried there in 1589.
 Rebuilt in the 17th century, it has been a national monument since 1923.

 In South Kwanza, the Church of St. Kangba in the southern Guanza province, replaced by Serra and then later by Waco Kungo, is almost a faithful replica of the church of St. Kangba, built in Portugal 200 years ago.
 Despite the significant damage to the attic and the exterior walls caused by the civil war, the buildings have been properly restored.
 Additionally, Sambis and Porto Ambohm also still stand.
-[7] Next to the Rock of the Angel, Sambis and Porto Ambohm can be traced back to the eighteenth-Century San Joseph Church.
+[7] Next to the Rock of the Angel, Sambis and Porto Ambohm can be traced back to the eighteenth-century San Joseph Church.

-Santa Rita of Cassia, the largest refuge in Angola, was opened in April 2013.
+Santa Rita of Cassia, the largest refugee camp in Angola, was opened in April 2013.
 In Mbanza, Congo is one of Zaire's largest cultural assets and is now the Cathedral of Kurbibi.
-Between May 6, and July 6th, 1941, construction began on the Kula Bibi church.
+Between May 6, and July 6, 1941, construction began on the Kula Bibi church.
 Because of its rare architectural form, the site has attracted the interest of experts at home and abroad.
-Angola claims it is the oldest church which shows the history progress of the Angola in Sub-Saharan Africa.
+Angola claims it is the oldest church, which shows the historical progress of Angola in Sub-Saharan Africa.
 It was promoted to a cathedral in 1596, and in 1992 Pope John Poulos visited it.